PSLmodels/Tax-Calculator/docs/source/contributor_guide.rst

 Setup Python
 -------------

 The Tax Calculator is written in the Python programming language.
-Download and install the Anaconda distribution of Python from `Continuum Analytics`_.
-Even if you already have Python installed, we recommend using that distribution because it contains all the additional Python packages that we use in the project.
+Download and install the free Anaconda distribution of Python from `Continuum Analytics`_.
+You must do this even if you already have Python installed on your computer because the Anaconda distribution contains all the additional Python packages that we use to conduct tax calculations (many of which are not included in other Python installations).
+You can install the Anaconda distribution without having administrative privileges on your computer and the Anaconda distribution will not interfere with any Python installation that came as part of your computer's operating system.

 Setup Git
 ----------